 The first drawing was held in April 1992 after the game replaced Lotto*America.
 Operated by the Multi-State Lottery Association (MUSL), Powerball has grown in popularity in the following years, and today 47 U.S. states and jurisdictions take part in the game.

-Powerball rules have changes several times since the game was first launched, with the latest changes being introduced in January 2012.
-Right now the minimum jackpot value is $40 million and players need to pick and match 5 main numbers from the range 01 to 59 as well as one Powerball number from the range 01 to 35 to win it.
-There are eight consolation prize tiers for players who match fewer numbers, plus an optional Power Play feature which multiplies non-jackpot prizes by as much as ten times over!
+The rules have changed several times since the game was first launched, with the most recent alterations coming in October 2015.
+Today, jackpots start at $40 million and players need to pick and match five main numbers from the range of 1 to 69 as well as one Powerball number from the range of 1 to 26 to win the top prize.
+There are eight other prize tiers for players who match fewer numbers, plus an optional Power Play feature which multiplies non-jackpot prizes by as much as ten times over!